 5. Old domain’s hosting is fully decommissioned

-If you completely shut down old.com’s hosting (not just DNS), the redirect can’t fire.
-Old URLs return connection refused / nothing.
+If you completely shut down old.com’s hosting (not just changed DNS), the redirect can never fire.
+Old URLs return connection refused or a timeout, and Google can’t follow a redirect that doesn’t respond.

-How to spot it: curl -I https://old.com/anything returns network error.
-Need to keep redirect-only hosting running.
+How to spot it: curl -I https://old.com/anything returns a network error.
+You need to keep a redirect-only deployment running.

-You set up HTTP redirect but HTTPS request to old.com fails with cert error before redirect can fire.
-Modern browsers default to HTTPS.
+You set up an HTTP redirect, but an HTTPS request to old.com fails with a cert error before the redirect can fire.
+Modern browsers default to HTTPS, and any domain that ever sent an HSTS header forces HTTPS for the max-age window, so the HTTP version is unreachable.

 Shortest path to fix